pandastrike/shred/ReadMe.md

 If the status code has no listeners, Shred will fire the "success" event or the "error" event, depending on whether the http response is a success (2XX) or error (4XX and 5XX).
 If the success/error event has no listeners, Shred will fire the most generic "response" event.

-Shred can also emit a "request_error" event if the request errors out before a response comes back.
+Shred will also emit a "request_error" event if the request errors out before a response comes back.

 ## Response